FFW-Baudenbach/FE2_Monitoring/README.md

 The purpose of this Java based tool is to monitor the infrastructure of our local fire department, especially the Alamos FE2-System.
 It checks infrastructure via Ping, HTTP and APIs.
+If an error occurred, a [Pushover](https://pushover.net/) message is sent.

 ## Implemented Checks
 (this is also an example output on console and in pushover message)